dfbaf/My-Workshop/README.md

 > **Real skills.
 Real tools.
 Zero fluff.**
 > Practical, beginner-friendly workshops in data automation, analytics, and career development—designed for professionals who want to **work smarter**, **avoid repetitive tasks**, and **land roles they truly deserve**.

 Welcome to **The Hands-On Hub**—born from our shared passion.
-[Fahim](https://www.linkedin.com/in/danialfahim/) (Automation Specialist & Data Analyst) and [Nur Hidayah Merican](https://www.linkedin.com/in/nurhidayahmerican/) (Career Coach & Resume Strategist) team up because we love what we do:
+[Danial Fahim](https://www.linkedin.com/in/danialfahim/) (Data Analyst- Automation Specialist) and [Nur Hidayah Merican](https://www.linkedin.com/in/nurhidayahmerican/) (Career Coach & Resume Strategist) team up because we love what we do:
 - **Fahim** builds automations so you never have to copy-paste the same thing twice.
 - **Hidayah** helps job seekers uncover their hidden strengths and walk into interviews with confidence.